TheMarlboroMan/listener_service/README.md

 # listener_service

-Work in progress: trying to make a reusable listener service in C++ which can be injected with arbitrary logic.
+A reusable listener service in C++ which can be injected with arbitrary logic.

 ## Dependencies